tjknoth/cse130-web/lectures/00-hello.md

 - [webpage](https://nadia-polikarpova.github.io/cse130-web)
     - calendar, lecture notes/recordings, programming assignments, ...
 - [canvas](https://canvas.ucsd.edu/courses/12776)
-    - to-go place if you have a question or need help
+    - use Canvas discussions if you have a question or need help